 History: Science and Empire

-Offered to 1st years
+- Offered to 1st years

-8 weeks (autumn term only)
+- 8 weeks (autumn term only)

 Indicative core content

-- Contribution to group presentation (20%)
+- Practical: Individual contribution to group presentation (10 minutes per group) (20%)

 - ECTS value: 0

 - Requirements: You must be prepared to attend all classes and to spend about an hour a week preparing for each session